renebrummel/ForNAV.TrainingModules/Exercises/JavaScript.Exercise.md

   return comments;
 }
 ```
+> The .Next() function cannot be used in Business Central cloud

 **Get comment lines as an array**

 Add this to the Header OnAfterGetRecord
 ```javascript
 var comments = [];

 function GetComments(headerNo, lineNo) {
   var _comments = [];
   var _comment;